ReneRuts/Python-toolkit/README.md

 - **Use Case:** Improve security hygiene by ensuring strong, unique passwords.
 - **How it Works:**
-  - Uses `random` and `itertools` to construct complex passwords.
+  - Uses `random` and `itertools` to construct complex passwords that include uppercase letters, numbers, and symbols.
-  - Regex and entropy-based strength checks.
+  - Password strength is determined using regex checks and entropy-based analysis, including checks for length and complexity.
-  - `passlib` used for secure hashing or further analysis.
+  - `passlib` can be used for secure password hashing.

 ---